quru/qis/doc/image_help.md

 ### icc (colour profile) / intent
 These options are intended only for advanced users.

-Applies an International Color Consortium (ICC) colour profile to the image, possibly changing the image's [colour model](#option_colorspace), to alter the way the colours appear on screen or on paper.
-Most commonly this option is used in print publishing, when the image is intended to be printed on a specific variety of paper.
+Attaches and applies an International Color Consortium (ICC) colour profile to the image, possibly changing the image's [colour model / colorspace](#option_colorspace), to alter the way the colours appear on screen or on paper.
+Most commonly this option is used in print publishing, when the image is intended to be printed on a specific brand of paper.
 The ICC profiles available to you are [listed above](#defaults) and are set by your system administrator.

-You should also specify a rendering intent when applying an ICC profile, where valid values
-are: saturation, perceptual, absolute, or relative.
+You should also specify a rendering intent when applying an ICC profile, where valid values are: saturation, perceptual, absolute, or relative.
 The rendering intent alters the way in which  the ICC profile is applied (further detail is beyond the scope of this guide).

 RGB profiles are used to target on-screen applications, such as the web.
 CMYK profiles are used to target printer and paper variations in publishing.
 Some web browsers fail to display CMYK images correctly, or even at all.

-If you want to apply a CMYK profile but keep the image as RGB (for example to preview the effect on-screen), you can also specify the [colorspace](#option_colorspace) directive.
+If you want to apply a CMYK profile but then convert the image back to RGB (for example to preview the effect on-screen), you can add the [colorspace](#option_colorspace) directive.

-Note that if you also enable the [strip](#option_strip) option, the colour profile will be removed from the image after processing.
-This may be appropriate for an RGB image, but is almost certainly an error for a CMYK image.
+If you want to remove the colour profile from the image after applying it, enable the [strip](#option_strip) option.
+This is often appropriate for RGB images, but not in general for CMYK images.

 The sample image, with a greyscale conversion applied with 'perceptual' intent: